lundstrj/mailbox/README.md

 Mainly power draw is something I'd be keen to improve.
 Consider the following:

 - With working power modes on a Pico, I would be able to sleep for most of the time (not much mail being delivered at night().
-- Having the radio on all of the time really isn't needed.
+- Having the radio on all the time really isn't needed.
 It could be turned on for a few seconds only when requests need to go out.
 This would add a slight delay since wifi would need to power up and connect before any notifications can go out, but I'd say it would still be a better design choice.
 - With a simple circuit, the Pico could actually be powered on only when the mailbox lid has been lifted (this drawing no power at all until it is needed) and then staying on only until mail has been detected, at which point it would shut down again until the next time the lid is lifted.
-- Since the Pico is a dual core microcontroller, I could also have one core running the main loop and the other core handling the wifi connection and message sending.
-This would allow me to have purer logic (as the current implementation can in practice miss mail delivery samples if it is in the middle of flashing ligths or buzzing a buzzer since only one thread is used and execution is strictly sequential)
+- Since the Pico is a dual-core microcontroller, I could also have one core running the main loop and the other core handling the wifi connection and message sending.
+This would allow me to have purer logic (as the current implementation can in practice miss mail delivery samples if it is in the middle of flashing lights or buzzing a buzzer since only one thread is used and execution is strictly sequential)
 - I could implement requests to a somewhat accessible PostNord API to determine if today is a PostNord delivery day or not.
 This could be displayed as a sensor in Home Assistant too.
-- I could add a little ultra sound sensor to detect if something is by the mailbox for x seconds (or longer) to try to figure out if the post car has been there or not (it would take at least a solid 5-10 seconds for a mailman to stop, deliver mail and do a burnout).
+- I could add a little ultrasound sensor to detect if something is by the mailbox for x seconds (or longer) to try to figure out if the post car has been there or not (it would take at least a solid 5-10 seconds for a mailman to stop, deliver mail and do a burnout).
 - I could add a little handy button for the mailman to press (if they feel like it) to explicitly trigger a mail delivery event.

+Furthermore:
+- The code is currently very light on comments and documentation.
+It is, however, only a few hundred lines of code and most of it is small helpers, so it won't take long to get familiar with it.
+Function and variable names have been selected to give a very good idea of what they do and are used for.

 Next up after that I reccon we'd be in image processing territory.
 But really, I 100% expect a system with just one button and an electric flip switch hooked up to a light (which would then stay on) to work just about as well as anything mentioned ☝️

 Overall, I am pleased with my setup and choice of tools.
 Home Assistant performed well and was a dream to setup.
 Ntfy.sh was also a breeze to setup and use.
-The Pico can be a bit flaky in terms of connecting to wifi but wasn't difficult to work around with a few lines of code.
+The Pico can be a bit flaky in terms of connecting to WiFi but wasn't difficult to work around with a few lines of code.
 It did bother me a bit that the different power modes supported in MicroPython are not all implemented in the Raspberry Pico and using IRQs to wake the Pico up from lightsleep did not work as documented.
-The Pico is the Raspberry Foundation's first microconroller, and power draw and power modes are traditionally things that are hard to get right on the first try.
+The Pico is the Raspberry Foundation's first microcontroller, and power draw and power modes are traditionally things that are hard to get right on the first try.
 ESP32/Arduino is much more mature and have also gotten further in these areas.
 Moving this over to Arduino and away from WiFi to Zigbee AND only powering on when the mailbox lid is lifted will likely let me run this thing on a couple of AA batteries for months (maybe years) without needing to swap batteries<br><br>
 ![](/media/toast.png)![](/media/toast.png)![](/media/toast.png)![](/media/toast.png) 4 toast points out of 5, [Kanonkul](https://youtu.be/pYPjFpixTP8?t=57).

 _(not that anyone asked but I listened to a fair bit of Jack Parow's album [Eksie Ou](https://www.discogs.com/release/4207711-Jack-Parow-Eksie-Ou) during this project)_<br>